AndersonSingh/COMP3250_EHRS/README.md

 # COMP3250_EHRS
-This is COMP3250 Electronic Health Record System
+This is the COMP3250 Electronic Health Record System